Skip to content

 ReSET Mobility

-The mobility and transportation sector is the most emitting sector in South Tyrol, amounting to 45% of the total emissions (1.170 Mt CO2e out of the total 2.611 Mt).
+The mobility and transportation sector is the most emitting sector in South Tyrol, amounting to 45% of the total emissions (1.170 Mt CO2e out of the total 2.611 Mt) (Sparber et al. 2022).
 Within this sector, private cars are the largest emitters (56%) followed by heavy freight transport (32%) and light freight transport (7%).
-The emissions mainly come from the combustion of Diesel and Petrol, but also Methane and LPG ().
-Further, this type of engine is responsible for direct pollutants and noise.
+The emissions mainly come from the combustion of fossil fuels such as Diesel and Petrol, and also Methane and LPG.
+Further, this type of engine is responsible for direct pollutants (i.e. air and from tire wear particles) and noise exposure.

 Therefore, it is of highest priority to reduce the emissions in this sector.
-Decarbonisation measurements should be implemented in the three levels of the public administration, private sector and on citizen level.
+Decarbonization measurements should be implemented in the three levels of the public administration, private sector, and on citizen level.

 Public Administration